How to Get a Contractor License in Alabama

 Key Things to Know

-• Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 1 year.
+- Ongoing requirements: Once licensed, you'll need no continuing education hours every 1 year.
 No continuing education required for renewal.

 How Much Does a Contractor License Cost in Alabama?